imixs/imixs-adapters/imixs-adapters-ldap/README.md

 ### ON_PROFILE_CREATE

 The event type 'ON_PROFILE_CREATE' is send immediately before a profile object is created.
-The attributes of the profile are updated by LDAPLookupService with the defined user attribures.
+The attributes of the profile are updated by LDAPLookupService with the defined user attributes.

 ## The LDAPPlugin